AnthonyCxx/Notes-and-Writeups/C#/Data and Data Types/Enum.md

 ## A Simple Enum
 Here is a simple enum called '_Team_' that contains the possible teams a player can be one, based on color.

+By default, using an enum like '_Team.Red_' will return the value as a string (e.g. 'Red').
 ```C#
 enum Team
 {